 - Between coworkers of the same professional level.

 As mentioned above, never refer to yourself using any honorific.
 This includes "san."

-- Between friends (often accompanied with the shortening of their name).
-For example, "Rinko" could be shortened to "Rin-chan," "Yukiko" to "Yuki-chan," and so on.
+- Between friends (often accompanied by the shortening of their name).
+For example, "Rinko" could be shortened to "Rin-chan," "Yukiko," "Yuki-chan," and so on.

 - Celebrities (for example, comedian Matsumoto Hitoshi is often affectionately referred to as "Macchan").

 - For those people find endearing or cute, such as children, babies, or pets.